dorsa-mm/UI-UX-Design-TravelBus-Booking-Interface/README.md

 The Methods Used for Research – and Key Findings:

 Primary Research:
-User Testing: Conducted 5 rounds of usability testing with 10 external participants, including users of all experience.
+User Testing: Conducted 5 rounds of usability testing with 10 external participants, including users of all experiences.
 Key Findings:
 Participants preferred a streamlined navigation process.
 Most errors stemmed from ambiguous button labels and unclear workflows.